 Pennsylvania – White-Tailed Deer

 The white-tailed deer is an animal that has a huge population in Pennsylvania.
-There are approximately 1.5 million deer in Pennsylvania, found in abundance in the wooded areas.
+Approximately 1.5 million deer in Pennsylvania are found in abundance in the wooded areas.
 The White-tailed deer have played an integral part in solving the survival of the early settlers and the Native American population.

-The “whitetail,” as it is affectionately referred to, has some great characteristics that made it a great choice as the state mammal of Pennsylvania.
+The “whitetail,” as it is affectionately referred to, has some remarkable characteristics that make it a great choice as the state mammal of Pennsylvania.

 Rhode Island – Harbor Seal